Intrinsic and extrinsic properties

-Applications in science and engineering
+Applications

 In materials science, an intrinsic property is independent of how much of a material is present and is independent of the form of the material, e.g., one large piece or a collection of small particles.
 Intrinsic properties are dependent mainly on the fundamental chemical composition and structure of the material.
 Extrinsic properties are differentiated as being dependent on the presence of avoidable chemical contaminants or structural defects.

 In biology, intrinsic effects originate from inside an organism or cell, such as an autoimmune disease or intrinsic immunity.

 In electronics and optics, intrinsic properties of devices (or systems of devices) are generally those that are free from the influence of various types of non-essential defects.
 Such defects may arise as a consequence of design imperfections, manufacturing errors, or operational extremes and can produce distinctive and often undesirable extrinsic properties.
 The identification, optimization, and control of both intrinsic and extrinsic properties are among the engineering tasks necessary to achieve the high performance and reliability of modern electrical and optical systems.